provectus/selenoid_cluster/README.md

 1. create and fill in hosts file
 2. create and fill in cluster file
 3. run command `ansible-playbook -i hosts cluster.yml`
+4. you can install grafana from this repo https://github.com/aerokube/selenoid-grafana-example

 # Links
 - selenoid: https://github.com/aerokube